ForeverPhoenix21/Eye-Exercise/README.md

 ***

 **<p> Future updates: </p>**
-- Upage the CSS and add more design to the eyes.
+- Update the CSS and add more design to the eyes and background.
 - Create additional set of eyes and shapes with a mouse moving element.
 - Create a mouse trail element.
 Have the eyes folow the mouse trail.